On 13 Aug 2007, 1:42:08 UTC, PrimeGrid's Woodall Prime

 prime.
 So this timely discovery would not have been

-their spare CPU cycles.
-A special thanks to everyone who
+contributed their spare CPU cycles.
+A special thanks to

-search - especially Brian Rodenkirk, Lennart Vogel, Joseph
+power to the search - especially Brian Rodenkirk, Lennart

 PrimeGrid's Woodall Prime Search will continue to search